MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

    > [!TIP]
    > Select the **Open Participants** button again if you want to close the pane.

-2. Select one of your recent contacts, or select **Invite Someone** at the bottom of the pane, enter a name or email address using the holographic keyboard, and then seelect a name in the search results to start the call.
+2. Select one of your recent contacts, or select **Invite Someone** at the bottom of the list.
+A list of your recent contacts will appear.
+If the person you'd like to call isn't on the list, enter a name or email address using the holographic keyboard, and then select a name in the search results to start the call.

    ![Animation of searching for a call](media/GC_SearchCall.gif "Animation of searching for a call")